"What if we spend on employee rewards and they don't have any effect on our workforce?"

 Best practices for reaping the benefits from your rewards and recognition strategy

 1. Start by linking the reward to the KPIs and success behaviors that matter to your business and function.
 This way, you will ensure energy, endeavor, and goals are seamlessly synced.
+Offer referral rewards for employees who will bring great talents, and consider doing referral tracking to track your program's efficiency.

 2. Make sure you reward ASAP - before the vibe grows cold so that you can take advantage of the "magic of the moment" and ensure the winning tempo doesn't flag.